mturk/cmsc/tools/README.txt

  c:\> cmsc_makedist.bat

-This will create cmsc-<version>-windows32-i386.zip archive as well as md5 and sha1 digest.
+This will create cmsc-<version>-windows-x86_x64zip archive as well as md5 and sha1 digest.

 Intalling Tollkit on target computer
 ------------------------------------

+The safest way is to unzip the archive file directy on system drive.

-Create a directory inside drive root that contains no spaces and unzip the archive file in that directory.
+You can create a directory inside drive root that contains no spaces and unzip the archive file in that directory.

-Open Command promt and change directory to that directory and then ivoke

- <cmsc root>\> postinstall.bat

-This will relocate perl hard-coded paths to that new location and install cygwin subset if present.

 All in one
 ----------